marvinrobot42/ssd1306-i2c/README.md

 This crate is a fork of James Waples's SH1106 crate modifed for SSD1306 use updated to use embedded-hal 1.0.

-The SSD1306 LCD contains old fashion 8 bit parallel interface, a SPI and I2C interface.
+The SSD1306 OLED contains old fashion 8 bit parallel interface, a SPI and I2C interface.
 This crate only uses the I2C interface.
 Also, note that this driver includes support for several display sizes but only 128 x 64 is avialble for the SSD1306 (as far as I know).